Birdz (rapper)

 Nathan Bird, known professionally as Birdz, is an Australian rapper, songwriter, and record producer.
 As of 2021, he has released one studio album and two extended plays.
 His second studio album, Legacy, was released on 19 November 2021.

 A prominent activist, Birdz describes his music as a "declaration of survival".

 Early life

-Nathan Bird is a Butchulla man who grew up in Katherine, Northern Territory and describes himself as "a proud Murri man with Badtjala, Juru, Scottish and Melanesian heritage."
+Nathan Bird is a Butchulla man who was born in Rockhampton, Queensland, grew up in Katherine, Northern Territory, and describes himself as "a proud Murri man with Badtjala, Juru, Scottish and Melanesian heritage."

 In 2019, Bird said "I remember staying up late on the weekends just so that I could catch Rage play the standard half an hour of rap videos, before their programming would return to whatever was popular on the Australian charts at the time.
 Seeing artists like Ice Cube speak out against police brutality and racism on "Fuck tha Police" is still one of the coolest things I've ever witnessed.
 It reminded me of my father and how his confidence would never break stride, no matter where he was or who he was with.
 Since that day, my passion for hip-hop has never wavered."